A Journey into Inka Spirit: Inti Raymi Festival & Machu Picchu

 Don't forget warm clothes; the mornings are cold, and it can be windy on a trek.

 Spectacular views of the Ausangate mountain massif and Cordillera Vilcanota will impress you on the way.
-After being well-acclimatized in Cusco and the Sacred Valley, this trek won't be too difficult for you.
+After being well-acclimatized in Cusco and the Sacred Valley, this trek hopefully won't be too difficult for you; however, altitude sickness symptoms may still be felt.
 The route is a gradual incline, not steep.
-But if you feel like renting a horse, that's possible to do from locals.
+But if you feel like renting a horse, that's possible to do from locals (paid directly in soles).

 Total walking distance: 8 km / 5 miles